samuelkoovely/samuelkoovely.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: CV_Samuel_Koovely.pdf # you can also use external links here
-description: Click on the top pdf button to downlad the full cv.
+description: Click on the top pdf button to download the full cv.
 toc:
   sidebar: left
 ---